kazuhiro4949/PagingKit/README.md

 PagingKit has more flexible layout and design than the other libraries.
 You can construct "Menu" and "Content" UI, and they work together.
 That's all features this library provides.
-You can fit layout and design of Pagingin UI to your apps as you like.
+You can fit any design to your apps as you like.

 ![paging_sample](https://user-images.githubusercontent.com/18320004/31575892-35860ae2-b12b-11e7-9525-1825c69b094f.gif)